 are now surrounded by the “background noise” of

 overurbanization.
-This series deals with a number of
+This series deals with a number of the

-On page 2: villa Ricciardi, villa Leonetti,
+2: villa Ricciardi, villa Leonetti,

 villa Winspeare and

-dei Mari; link to the
+dei Mari; link to the Villa

-Villa Craven and others.
+Craven and others.

 The villa was built in the late 1600s by a Flemish merchant, cited in sources as “Ferdinando Vandeyeden” (Also cited as Vandeneynden.
-Both versions are probably mistakes or at least variations of the common Flemish name, van der Heyden.)
+Both versions are mistakes.
+A source (with that surname) tells me that "The correct Flemish (Dutch) spelling of the family name is Vanden Eynde or Van den Eynde".)
 The architect was a monk from Bologne, Brother Bonaventura Presti—architect, carpenter, engineer and all-round Baroque factotum in Naples in the service of archbishop, Ascanio Filomarino.
 Presti also helped design the main port facilities in Naples and contributed to the Spanish remake of the San Martino monastery.
 The villa Belvedere was built in the years 1671-1673.

-owner’s daughter married into the Carafa family
+original owner’s daughter married into the Carafa family and

-and the property thus took the name “Villa Carafa di
+the property thus took the name “Villa Carafa di